-Key Question No. of Studies (k) No. of Participants (n) Study Design Summary of Findings by Outcome Consistency/ Precision Reporting Bias Overall Risk for Bias/ Quality Body of Evidence Limitations EPC Assessment of SOE for Key Question Applicability KQ 1.
+Key Question No. of Studies (k) No. of Participants (n) Study Design Summary of Findings by Outcome Consistency/ Precision Reporting Bias Overall Risk of Bias/ Quality Other Limitations Strength of Evidence Applicability KQ 1.
 Benefits of screening No studies No studies No studies No studies No studies No studies No studies No studies KQ 2.
 Yield of repeat HIV screening at different intervals No studies No studies No studies No studies No studies No studies No studies No studies KQ 3.
 Harms of screening No studies No studies No studies No studies No studies No studies No studies No studies KQ 4.
-Effectiveness of currently recommended antiretroviral therapy regimens 2012 USPSTF review: 3 RCTs (N=1,878) and 8 cohort studies (N=27,776) New: 1 RCT (n=3,490), 4 cohort studies (N=14,344), and 1 individual patient data analysis of 7 cohorts (n=4,459) The prior USPSTF review included 8 cohort studies that found full-course combination ART associated with rates of mother-to-child transmission of <1% to 2.4%, compared to 9% to 22% with no antiretroviral therapy Five new cohort studies found full-course combination ART associated with a risk of mother- to-child transmission of <1% to 2.8%.
-One African RCT reported a rate of mother-to-child transmission of 0.5%.
+Effectiveness of currently recommended ART regimens 2012 USPSTF review: 6 RCTs (N=3,534) and 8 cohort studies (N=27,776) New: 1 RCT (n=3,490), 4 cohort studies (N=14,344), and 1 individual patient data analysis of 7 cohorts (n=4,459) Prior USPSTF review included 8 cohort studies that found full-course combination ART associated with mother-to-child transmission rates of <1% to 2.4%, compared with 9% to 22% with no ART.
+Five new cohort studies found full-course combination ART associated with risk of mother-to-child transmission of <1% to 2.8%.
+One African RCT reported a mother-to-child transmission rate of 0.5%.
 Consistent No imprecision No reporting bias detected Moderate Most evidence observational, with no RCT conducted in the U.S. or other high- income setting High Cohort studies conducted in high-income settings but RCT was conducted in Africa.
 Exact ART regimen not specified in most studies.
 Variability in timing of ART initiation.